Opinion: Munich Security Conference reveals frayed trans-Atlantic ties | DW | 16.02.2020

 There was hardly any meeting, panel or speech in which the US did not address the upcoming 5G rollout, with repeated warnings about the involvement of Chinese communications supplier Huawei.
 For all their justified concerns, the constant finger pointing only served to cement resistance.

-Read more: Munich Security Conference: France's Macron envisions new era of European strength
+Read more: France's Macron envisions new era of European strength in MSC address

 Support for European 'independence'